Win-DVD/openjdk-jdk25u-vista/README.md

 You can also download a pre-compiled release in the releases section.

+Another thing, this is targetting unmodified Windows Vista. the Vista extended kernel could cause issues with this that would otherwise not happen on a stock Vista system.
+Compatibility is not guaranteed with the extended kernel installed.

 If you need to contact me for any reason, my Discord server is your best bet.